i13302/learn/README.md

 Thus we have developed easier install process.
 This Container is installed many AI relating libraries, by using Docker is  easy introduce.
 Many students aren't to need worrying about install process, what you need is all in this container.
+We contained simple sample program.
+So, you can immediately validation.
 We named "LEARN", want that many learning students in experimence class used.

 ## Who needs this ?